RetroDECK/ES-DE/INSTALL.md

 cmake -DCMAKE_BUILD_TYPE=Debug .
 make
 ```
-Keep in mind though that a debug version will be much slower due to all compiler optimizations being disabled.
+Keep in mind that a debug version will be much slower due to all compiler optimizations being disabled.

 To create a profiling build (optimized with debug symbols), run this:
 ```